 Scout Investments Client Types and Minimum Account Sizes

 Scout Investments works with clients all across the institutional and individual spectrum, even maintaining relationships with a handful of investment companies.
-More specifically, clients of the firm include individuals both with and without a high net worth, pooled investment vehicles, pension and profit-sharing plans, charitable organizations, government entities, insurance companies and corporations.
+More specifically, clients of the firm include individuals both with and without a high net worth, pooled investment vehicles, pension and profit-sharing plans, charitable organizations, investment advisors, government entities, insurance companies and corporations.

 Minimum investment requirements at this firm vary significantly by program: